 Several egg cartons, aglow in orange street lights, lie on the cobblestones.
 School hasn’t started yet, and the only two kids on the street seem too busy with their phones to crush the cartons under their bike tires.
 The dogs are either sparing their voices or simply unfazed - they recognize all the humans around them.
 Small squares are tattooed with faded old graffiti tags.
 People’s currency is the plastic cups of coffee dispensed by the ATM-lookalike vending machines.
 Bushes like mourning garments shroud the cemeteries; cemeteries of ethnicities no longer present and factories no longer in use.

-afterword by Jasmina Al-Qaisi, part of Hometown, the photobook
+extracts from the afterword by Jasmina Al-Qaisi, part of the photo-book

 As part of Hometown, there is Happy Holidays, a video installation consisting a tryptic of short vignettes depicting Hometown's Christmas atmosphere.